-With open fireplaces, locally-brewed beer and room at the inn for pets (including ponies), these eight British pubs offer a warm welcome this winter
+With open fireplaces, locally-brewed beer and room at the inn for pets (including ponies), receive a warm welcome to remember at one of these British pubs this winter...

 A stone's throw away from the coast, this renovated stable has been transformed from a crumbling stone relic into an award-winning micro-pub.
 Grab a spot at the wooden bar and enjoy the community atmosphere under the ceiling of overgrown vines and beer mats, or head outside to the hay bales for a friendly encounter with pet ponies.

 Best of all, the Yard serves a mean homemade pork pie and cheese board, accompanied by locally-brewed cask ale.